VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 > I would also advise testing if the belt can be reliably secured to the bed mount.
 You can do this by temporarily installing/clamping the belt (outside the printer) onto the bed mount.
 You shouldn't be able to pull the belt from the assembly when all 3 clamp screws are secured.

-Step 4 - Assemble the bottom assembly NOT including the vertical stepper plate.
-You can leave the shaft out for now as well.
+Step 4 - Assemble the bottom assembly NOT including the vertical stepper plate and shaft.

 Step 5 - Install partially assembled bottom mount onto the frame. (not including shaft, vertical stepper plate, or gear(s)